Skip to content

 read_timeout_seconds = 300.0

-• transport — Transport mode, "stdio" (default), "streamable_http", "sse"
+• transport — Transport method, "stdio" (default), "streamable_http", "sse"

 • http_timeout_seconds — HTTP request timeout (seconds).
-Default: 30.0
+Defaults to 30.0

 • read_timeout_seconds — Session read timeout (seconds).
-Default: 300.0
+Defaults to 300.0

 stdio Mode

-• args — Command arguments
+• args — List of command arguments

-• env — Extra environment variables
+• env — Additional environment variables

 toml